 6. The IMR cell delivers 30 amps DC current instantly through the short-circuit, which has very low resistance.

-7. The hot spring (if present) does nothing as when it collapses, the battery just follows it down, and sits directly on the tube body.
+7. The hot spring (if present) does nothing since when it collapses, the battery just follows it down, and the positive pole sits directly on the tube body.

 8. 30 amps continues to pass though the circuit, a fire starts at the battery can to tube body contact point and the two metal surfaces may even weld together.

 Even a typical penlight AA cell can deliver 10 amps in a dead short.
 All lithium rechargeables deliver much higher currents than this, and some large models can deliver 70 amps instantly (26650 Li-FePo4).
 You could weld using a 2.5mm welding rod with a current as high as this.

 Last edited by rolygate; 10-02-2012 at 04:49 PM.